Understanding Joint Accounts

 - What is a joint account?

-- How can I open a joint account?
+- Who can I open a joint account with?

-- How can I close a joint account?
+- How do I open a joint account?

-- Do both owners of a joint account need to approve actions taken in the account?
+- Do both joint account owners need to approve actions in the account?

-- Can I transfer money or goals from my personal Betterment account to our joint account?
+- Can I transfer between my personal Betterment account and joint account?